IanNarito/nuke/README.md

 ## Overview

-This is a powerful and customizable **Layer 4 DDoS testing tool** built with Python and it supports a variety of attack modes such as:
+This is a powerful and customizable **Layer 4 DoS testing tool** built with Python and it supports a variety of attack modes such as:

 - TCP SYN Flood
 - UDP Flood